Discover the fascinating history of Colmar: an Alsatian city rich in cultural heritage

 Why the name Colmar?

-Colmar is a medieval town that has summer founded in the 9th century.
+Colmar is a medieval town that was founded in the 9th century.
 Its name comes from the German word 'Kolmar', which means 'village on the hill'.
 Over the centuries, the town has grown and developed steadily, with both German and French influences.

-Over the following centuries, Colmar underwent a series of architectural transformations, changing from style Gothic in Renaissance styleand then to the baroque style.
+Over the following centuries, Colmar underwent a series of architectural transformations, from Gothic to Renaissance styleand then to the baroque style.
 Today, the city is famous for its well-preserved medieval architecture, which bears witness to its rich historical past.

 Sights in Colmar

-Colmar is a city rich in cultural heritage, with many sites tourist popular.
-Here are some of the more notable ones:
+Colmar is a city rich in cultural heritage, with many popular tourist sites.
+Here are some of the most noteworthy:

-- The Cathedral Saint-Martin a church Gothic impressive, which has summer built in the 13th century.
+• The St. Martin's Cathedral This impressive Gothic church was built in the 13th century.

 Cultural events in Colmar

 Colmar also hosts many cultural events throughout the year.
-The most famous of these is the Christmas Market of Colmar, which takes place every year during the Advent period.
-This Christmas market is one of the oldest and largest in Francewith over 180 chalets selling local handicrafts and specialities culinary.
+The most famous of these is the Christmas Market in Colmar, which takes place every year during the Advent period.
+This Christmas market is one of the oldest and largest in France, with over 180 chalets selling local crafts and culinary specialities.

-In addition, the city organizes a jazz festival, a folklore festival, a festival of cinema and many other events throughout the year, offering visitors many opportunities to experience the local culture.
+In addition, the city organises a jazz festival, a folklore festival, a film festival and many other events throughout the year, offering visitors many opportunities to experience the local culture.

 Frequently asked questions about Colmar